-Are Press Releases Still Good for SEO?
+Are Press Releases Still Good For SEO?

 - Prevent a crisis from exploding?

-If yes, go ahead and write that press release!
+If you can answer “yes” to any of these, then go ahead and write that press release.

-But if you’re doing it to gain links for your new site, stop right now.
+But if you’re doing it to gain links for your new site, stop immediately.

-Even if the “newswire” does link to you, the link will do nothing to help you on Google’s SERPs.
+Even if the “newswire” does link to you, the link may not do anything to help you on Google’s SERPs.

+But here’s the thing: That last sentence isn’t strictly true.
+There is a way press releases can be used to boost SEO; it’s just not in the way you think.

-How to Optimize a Press Release to Benefit SEO
+How To Optimize A Press Release To Benefit SEO

-Rather, press releases boost SEO indirectly.
+While press releases don’t directly impact search rankings, they can boost them indirectly.

-For example, you get featured on a news site and you attract people’s interest.
+For example, you could get featured on a news site and attract people’s interest.

-They flock to your site, boosting your traffic.
+Intrigued by your release, they flock to your site, thus boosting your traffic.

 If they love your site, they’ll stay and click through to different pages.

-If your content is amazing, they’ll share it on social media or link to it on their own sites, gaining you (you guessed it!) quality links.
+And if your content is amazing, they’ll share it on social media or link to it on their own sites, gaining you (you guessed it!) quality links.

 And these will boost your SEO.